leocg/Hackintosh-Dell-G5-5590/README.md

   - You can also disable OpenCore boot picker under Misc->Boot->ShowPicker (change to NO).
   - **Remember to keep an USB copy of your EFI folder.** Normally I use one pen drive for tests, one pen drive with a working OpenCore version + macOS installer and last stable version on my SSD EFI Folder.

+#### UNDERVOLTING:

+The i7 9750h CPU supports undervolting, but it's not enabled by default in BIOS.
+In order to enable, you'll need to follow some steps, pretty similar to disable CFG Lock:

+1. Format a USB drive to FAT32 on a GUID partition map.
+2. Make a folder called EFI in the root of the USB
+3. Inside this, make a folder called BOOT
+4. Download [this](https://github.com/datasone/grub-mod-setup_var/releases/download/1.1/modGRUBShell.efi) file and place it inside BOOT
+5. Rename this file to bootx64.efi
+6. Boot into the USB drive (spam F12 at the BIOS prompt and select your USB drive)
+7. Once this has loaded, enter **setup_var_3 0x660 0x00** to disable overclocking lock
+8. Enter **reboot** to exit and restart your computer.

+Now you have undervolting enabled.
+Next step: download VoltageShit (https://github.com/sicreative/VoltageShift) and extract it.
+I place the voltageshift folder inside Applications folder.

+Next make some tests in order to define the best frequency for you.
+I got a very stable setup using -225mv CPU voltage offset ans -125mv on CPU Cache voltage offset.
+Start with -125mv in both and then try to rise CPU voltage offset to -225mv:

+- Go to VoltageShift folder using terminal, in my case: `cd /Applications/voltageshift`
+- Set the desired offset, example: `./voltageshift offset -125 0 -125` (first value is CPU, second value is GPU and third value is CPU Cache).
+You can try other values for best stability, starting with lower values and going up.
+If you set to high your laptop may freeze.
+In this case, hard restart and try again with lower values.
+Ideally you shoud start with `./voltageshift offset -25 0 -25` and step up 25mv each time.
+CPU voltage offset can be more than CPU cache offset.
+I read in a forum people getting good results with -225mv CPU and -125mv CPU cache.
+I got good results with it too and I'm using it for about a month without issues (I run -125mv CPU and -125mv CPU cache for a couple of months without issues too).
+- After you test throughfuly the settings and are comfortable with System stability, you can apply the launchd in order to set undervolt on boot: `./voltageshift buildlaunchd -225 0 -125` (remember to set the CPU and CPU cache values with your desired values)
+- There's some other parameters you can include on buildlaunchd, like run the utility every X minutes if your system is disabling undervolting after sleep, for example.
+I'm only running on boot and didn't have any issues so far.
+Read more at https://github.com/sicreative/VoltageShift

 ## KNOWN ISSUES

 - Music.app don't work with DRM videos.